Maryam Rajavi facts for kids

 In April 2021, Maryam Rajavi endorsed resolution HR 118, which expresses “support for Iranian people’s desire for a democratic republic” and “condemns ‘violations of human rights and state-sponsored terrorism’ by Tehran”.

-In July 2021, Rajavi organized a protest in Berlin to protest the election of Ebrahim Raisi as President of Iran.
+In July 2021, Rajavi organized a rally in Berlin to protest the election of Ebrahim Raisi as President of Iran.
 Rajavi called Raisi the "henchman" of the massacre of 30,000 political prisoners in 1988.
 She was joined in the protest by former U.S. Secretary of State Mike Pompeo, who expressed his support for Rajavi and the National Council of Resistance of Iran.

-In a statement that condemned the ISIS attacks against Iran's parliament and the tomb of the Islamic Republic's founder, Rajavi stated, Rajavi stated: "ISIS's conduct clearly benefits the Iranian regime's Supreme Leader Khamenei, who wholeheartedly welcomes it as an opportunity to overcome his regime's regional and international impasse and isolation.
+In a statement that condemned the ISIS attacks against Iran's parliament and the tomb of the Islamic Republic's founder, Rajavi stated: "ISIS's conduct clearly benefits the Iranian regime's Supreme Leader Khamenei, who wholeheartedly welcomes it as an opportunity to overcome his regime's regional and international impasse and isolation.
 The founder and the number one state sponsor of terror is thus trying to switch the place of murderer and the victim and portray the central banker of terrorism as a victim."

 A 10-point manifesto published by Rajavi sets out a programme to transform Iran.
-She states her commitment to the Universal Declaration of Human Rights and to other international instruments.
+She states her commitment to the Universal Declaration of Human Rights and to other similar international organizations.
 She calls for the abolition of the death penalty, the creation of a modern legal system and the independence of judges.
 Rajavi would end Tehran's funding of Hamas, Hezbollah and other militant groups and is committed to peaceful coexistence, relations with all countries and respect for the Charter of the United Nations.
 The manifesto also contains the statement that "We recognize private property, private investment and the market economy."
 In June 2020, a majority of members of the USA's House of Representatives backed a "bipartisan resolution" supporting Rajavi and the NCRI's "call for a secular, democratic Iran" while "condemning Iranian state-sponsored terrorism."
 The resolution, backed by 221 lawmakers (including Louie Gohmert and Sheila Jackson Lee), gave support to Rajavi's 10-point plan for Iran's future (which include "a universal right to vote, market economy, and a non-nuclear Iran") while calling on the prevention of "malign activities of the Iranian regime’s diplomatic missions."

 2018 Rally incident